PCMDI/input4MIPs_CVs/docs/dataset-overviews/ozone.md

 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### FZJ-CMIP-ozone-1-1

+A spurious large value was found in the climatology data related to this dataset, see <a href="https://github.com/PCMDI/input4MIPs_CVs/issues/373">here</a>.
+In addition, the latitudinal bounds in this file were not correct.
+Both of these issues are corrected in FZJ-CMIP-ozone-1-2.

 ### FZJ-CMIP-ozone-1-0

 The fill value attribute was missing in these files.
 They were hence retracted  (although, if you're very careful, they are still usable, you just have to set the fill value manually).
-The original issue that identified this is
+The original issue that identified this is <a href="https://github.com/PCMDI/input4MIPs_CVs/issues/373">here</a>

 <!--- end-revision-history -->